tamaroning/wanco/README.md

 $ cd wanco
 ```

-To build and install the runtime library (libwanco.a), run the following commands.
+To build and install the libraries (libwanco_rt.a and libwanco_wasi.a), run the following commands.
-Libraries (libwanco.a) will be installed in /usr/local/lib/.
+Wanco libraries (libwanco_rt.a and libwanco_wasi.a) will be installed in /usr/local/lib/.

 ```
 $ mkdir build